 Finally, DLX tells you that you’re getting some premium features on this particular seat.
 It has nicer lower anchor connectors, nicer fabrics, a fancy canopy, a more convenient handle and some extra impact absorption technology.

 All that is to say that there are lots of choices if you want to buy a lightweight Graco car seat.
-The Graco SnugRide SnugLock 35 DLX is a great balance between light weight, moderate price and quality features.
+The Graco SnugRide SnugFit 35 DLX is a great balance between light weight, moderate price and quality features.
 It’s one of the best lightweight car seat options if you want all the features without a premium price tag.

 What are the downsides?
 Compared to the similarly-priced Evenflo LiteMax DLX, the Graco newborn car seat doesn’t have a load leg for improved stability (some studies have shown that a load leg manages energy better than an anti-rebound bar) and the Graco is a little heavier.

-While the Nuna Pipa Lite and the gb Asana are compatible with some of the nicest strollers available, the Graco infant car seats are mostly just compatible with Graco strollers and then a few additional choices like Baby Jogger and B.O.B. which the purchase of an adapter.
+While the Nuna Pipa RX is compatible with some of the nicest strollers available, the Graco infant car seats are mostly just compatible with Graco strollers and then a few additional choices like Baby Jogger and B.O.B. which the purchase of an adapter.
 But if you have your heart set up an Uppababy Vista or a similar luxury stroller, be sure to research whether or not it’s compatible with the Graco SnugRide (you’d need the Click Connect adapters) before you commit.